Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 When you sacrifice it, you're borrowing time you'll have to repay with heavy interest.

 The [Iron Triangle](https://jchyip.medium.com/four-variables-cost-time-quality-scope-f29b4de8bfdf) is real.
-With a fixed time scale, it is far better to reduce scope that sacrifice quality.
+With a fixed time scale, it is far better to reduce scope than sacrifice quality.

 #### Diagnoses